$0 Destination Wedding Guide — Legal Requirements, Vendor Hiring & Guest Logistics

 Remote Vendor Vetting and Communication Guide

-Hiring a vendor from 5,000 miles away without local references is one of the highest-risk decisions in destination wedding planning.
-This section covers how to vet vendors remotely, what red flags look like in foreign contracts, how to handle time zone and language barriers, and what to do when a vendor goes silent.
-Includes a cultural translator section — explaining why your Italian planner isn't ignoring you (it's August), why your Mexican coordinator quoted a different price than the website, and how response norms differ by country.
+You're about to send a $3,000+ deposit to someone you've never met, in a country you may not live in, based on a portfolio you can't verify in person.
+This section covers how to vet vendors remotely, what red flags look like in foreign contracts, and what to do when a vendor goes silent for two months.
+Includes a cultural translator section — why your Italian planner isn't ignoring you (it's Ferragosto), why your Mexican coordinator quoted a different price than the website, and how communication norms differ by country so you can tell the difference between a scam and a cultural misunderstanding.

 Destination Wedding Budget Worksheet

-Destination weddings have cost categories that don't exist in local weddings: welcome dinners, airport transfers, room blocks, group excursions, destination-specific vendor pricing, and currency conversion surprises.
-The worksheet covers all of them — with line items for the costs that catch couples off guard and a running tracker that shows your total commitment as bookings accumulate.
+Generic wedding budget tools miss the cost categories that make destination weddings expensive: welcome dinners, airport transfers, room blocks, group excursions, currency conversion surprises, and delivery fees for welcome bags ($3–$7 per bag at most hotels).
+The worksheet covers all of them — with line items for the costs that catch couples off guard and a running tracker that shows your total commitment as bookings accumulate across currencies.

 Travel Coordination and Packing Checklist

-Managing your own travel is complicated enough.
-Managing travel logistics for 30-80 guests across multiple time zones — flights, hotel blocks, airport transfers, dietary requirements, mobility considerations — is a project unto itself.
+You're not just managing your own travel — you're coordinating 30–80 guests across multiple time zones, each with different flight schedules, dietary requirements, and mobility needs.
 The coordination section includes a guest travel tracker, room block management system, welcome bag checklist, and the packing list that covers everything from the dress to the legal documents you cannot forget.

 Contingency and Crisis Planning